 The West Houston Institute (WHI), at the corner of Westheimer and Hayes Roads, is a three-story, state-of-the-art STEM facility serving the education and workforce needs of West Houston.

 WHI focuses on 21st-century learning and provides technology-driven spaces to foster advanced, engaging education, while also supporting partnerships with community businesses, organizations, school districts and universities.
 This innovative center for academic excellence was honored as a finalist in the 2018 SXSW EDU “Learn by Design” Competition.

-This new building has a complex program with many different elements that enhance the program of the existing campus.
-The Maker Space consists of spaces dedicated to woodworking, metalworking, textiles, electronics, ceramics, jewelry making and 3D printing.
-A 10,000 square foot conference center and Collaboratorium can accommodate 600 people for meetings and events focused on collaborative thinking and discussion.
-The learning commons is designed to act as a hub for students to access college resources and provide a collaborative space for team projects.
-Science and engineering labs provide a hands-on learning and research environments.
+Designed to accommodate 2,500 students, the facility includes a makerspace, conference center, library, “collaboratorium”, media commons, labs and active-learning classrooms.
+The makerspace provides equipment dedicated to woodworking, metalworking, textile weaving, electronics, ceramics, jewelry making and 3D printing.
+The 10,000-square-foot conference center and collaboratorium can accommodate 600 people for meetings and events focused on collaborative problem solving.
+A learning commons acts as a hub for students to access college resources and provides a collaborative space for team projects.
+Science and engineering labs offer a hands-on learning and research environments.
 All of WHI’s spaces are designed for current and future flexibility to accommodate developing technologies and teaching practices.

 From the onset, the institute was intended to be a truly unique facility that didn’t exist anywhere else in the academic world… We wanted the institute to exemplify what 21st learning spaces should be locally, regionally, and nationally… Sony Corporation heard about our space and was so impressed they flew four people in to tour it.
 Now we’re partners with Sony as part of their think tank on learning spaces…